How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 done

-According to the Red Hat Enterprise Linux Performance Tuning Guide, these kinds of system-level optimizations can dramatically improve application performance.
-I’ve used this approach to ensure consistent settings across production environments.
+These kinds of system-level optimizations can dramatically improve application performance.
+Driving them from a single script helps ensure consistent settings across production environments.

 2. Automated Monitoring and Alerting